AlexanderM1927/alexanderm1927/README.md

 ### I have experience working on different projects as an employee and freelance

+I have been working with JavaScript and PHP during  4 years.

 Some of the technologies I worked with:

 - Laravel